Cowan scores 19, No. 24 Maryland beats Ohio State 72-62

 With three Big Ten games left, including two at home, the Terrapins are in fourth place and in position to secure a double bye in the conference tournament.

-Fernando scored all of his points after halftime, and reserve freshman Serrel Smith Jr. contributed a career-high 14 points for Maryland.
+Fernando scored all of his points after halftime, and Smith contributed a career-high 14 points.
 Despite a slow start, Fernando secured his ninth double-double in his last 10 games.

 Duane Washington Jr. scored 15 and Andre Wesson had 13 for Ohio State (17-10, 7-9).
 The Buckeyes have lost three of four and nine of their last 14.

+Coach Chris Holtmann lamented Ohio State’s 0-for-9 shooting during Maryland’s first run.

+“We had a stretch where it affected our defense and that was disappointing,” he said.
+“But it was good to see some of those shots go down (during the 19-5 surge).”

-Maryland led 39-36 before Fernando scored six points and Cowan added five in the pivotal 13-0 spree.
+Maryland led 39-36 before Fernando scored six points and Cowan added five in the 13-0 spurt.

 Fernando started the surge with a three-point play, Smith hit a jumper and Cowan followed with a 3-pointer.
 After Ohio State missed its seventh straight shot, Cowan was fouled on an attempt from beyond the arc and sank two from the line.